 Originally named Caterina di Jacopo di Benincasa, she was born in Siena, in 1374, and she is considered a very important Italian theologian, philosopher and mystic, born and raised into a humble family.
 She was canonized in 1461 by Pope Pius II and, together with Saint Francis of Assisi, she is the Patron Saint of Italy and Europe.
-Furthermore, she is considered the Patroness against fire and illness, the United States of America, miscarriages, people ridiculed for their faith, sexual temptation and nurses.
+Furthermore, she is considered the Patron Saint of Nursing, the Patroness against fire and illness, the United States of America, miscarriages, people ridiculed for their faith and sexual temptation.

 When she was only 16, in 1363, she finally dedicated all her life to God, escaping the will of her parents, who wanted her to marry a rich man for economic reasons.

 Let’s discover all the most important things about this world famous Saint, celebrated every year on April 29, the day of her death.

 Charity and Patient Care

 According to Saint Catherine, the best way to get closer to God consists in taking care of the poor and sick people, since they are the categories that impersonate Jesus Christ the most.
 Due to her extraordinary devotion to God, she decided to dedicate her life especially to those sick people who suffered from contagious diseases, as even the doctors of that time refused to take care of them.
 Since at that time Italy suffered from plague, lots of people were sick and got marginalized to avoid the increase of the contagion.

 For this reason, she is considered the Patroness of nurses, together with Saint Agatha, Saint Camillus, Saint John of God and Saint Raphael the Archangel.

 If you are a nurse or you generally take care of someone in need, you may be interested in the St Catherine of Siena Medal.
 Let faith inspire you and guide your work.